telecmi/piopiy_node/README.md

 # PIOPIY NodeJS SDK

-The Node.js SDK makes it simpler to integrate communications into your Node.js applications using the PIOPIY REST API.
+The Node.js SDK is used to integrate communications into your Node.js applications using the PIOPIY REST API.
 Using the SDK, you will be able to make voice calls and can control your call flows.

 ## Install